sydes/sydes/README.md

 3. Friendly and customizable interface with some magic and changeable skins
 4. Easily expandable with modules, plugins, constructors and infoblocks
 5. Uses a SQLite3 via PDO
-6. Ease the development and integration of new templates, modules and plugins
+6. Easy the development and integration of new templates, modules and plugins
 7. User-friendly URLs, automatic robots.txt, sitemap.xml and rss

 ## Install